Beneficiary and Contributor Audit Program (BCAP) and Supply Chain Audit Program (SCAP)

-Beneficiary and service provider audits may be performed by USAC’s internal audit staff, the FCC Office of Inspector General, offices of other federal agencies, or a firm under contract to USAC or the FCC.
-Contact USAC’s audit team via email if you have any concern as to the proper identity of an individual contacting you regarding an audit.
+BCAP/SCAP audits may be performed by USAC’s internal audit staff, audit firms contracted by USAC, the FCC Office of Inspector General, FCC Enforcement Bureau, audit firms contracted by the FCC, or offices of other federal agencies (e.g., Government Accountability Office).
+Contact USAC’s audit team via email if you have any questions or concerns as to the proper identity of an individual contacting you regarding an audit.

 • Eligibility requirements